 The mutation for roan has not been identified, however it is known which chromosome roan resides on.
 A zygosity test is available which can determine whether a roan is homozygous or not.

-Classic roan is extinct in the Chincoteague Pony.
+A type of roan was briefly found in the Chincoteague Pony, it may have been classic roan or a type of sabino roan.
 The last known roan Chincoteague died 2008, the feral mare Strawberry Lady.
-One source stated that a chestnut roan stallion from Farnley Farm was sent to Chincoteague for three years and was bred to mares and that is likely how classic roan was introduced.
-The last three classic roans in the feral Virginia herd were all mares: chestnut roan A Touch of Dust, bay roan Rags to Riches, and chestnut roan Strawberry Lady.
+One source stated that a chestnut roan stallion from Farnley Farm was sent to Chincoteague for three years and was bred to mares and that is likely how this type of roan was introduced.
+The last three roans in the feral Virginia herd were all mares: chestnut roan A Touch of Dust, bay roan Rags to Riches, and chestnut roan Strawberry Lady.
 It also appears to have died out in the Maryland feral herd.
-Classic roan may however still exist in private hands as the descendant of one of the three mares.
+This type of roan may however still exist in private hands as the descendant of one of the three mares.

 Grey (G) is a modifier that depigments a horse's body color until it reaches near white.
 Grey is dominant, and thus cannot skip generations.
 Greys are born a color and through their lifetime "grey out", and subsequently go through many different graying phases.
 The speed at which a horse greys out varies.
 Dapple grey, rose, grey, white grey, steel grey, etc. are all names for stages of greying.
 Fleabitten greys have small dark flecks on a white coat and bloodmarks are a concentration of fleabits.
 White greys are often mistaken for true white horses.
 Greys have dark skin and dark eyes.
 There is a test available for grey.